aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/object.md

 # Module `0x1::object`

+This defines the Move object model with the following properties:
+&#45; Simplified storage interface that supports a heterogeneous collection of resources to be stored together.
+This enables data types to share a common core data layer (e.g., tokens), while having richer extensions (e.g., concert ticket, sword).
+&#45; Globally accessible data and ownership model that enables creators and developers to dictate the application and lifetime of data.
+&#45; Extensible programming model that supports individualization of user applications that leverage the core framework including tokens.
+&#45; Support emitting events directly, thus improving discoverability of events associated with objects.
+&#45; Considerate of the underlying system by leveraging resource groups for gas efficiency, avoiding costly deserialization and serialization costs, and supporting deletability.

+TODO:
-This defines the Move object model with the following properties:<br/> &#45; Simplified storage interface that supports a heterogeneous collection of resources to be<br/>   stored together.
-This enables data types to share a common core data layer (e.g., tokens),<br/>   while having richer extensions (e.g., concert ticket, sword).<br/> &#45; Globally accessible data and ownership model that enables creators and developers to dictate<br/>   the application and lifetime of data.<br/> &#45; Extensible programming model that supports individualization of user applications that<br/>   leverage the core framework including tokens.<br/> &#45; Support emitting events directly, thus improving discoverability of events associated with<br/>   objects.<br/> &#45; Considerate of the underlying system by leveraging resource groups for gas efficiency,<br/>   avoiding costly deserialization and serialization costs, and supporting deletability.<br/><br/> TODO:<br/> &#42; There is no means to borrow an object or a reference to an object.
-We are exploring how to<br/>   make it so that a reference to a global object can be returned from a function.
+&#42; There is no means to borrow an object or a reference to an object.
+We are exploring how to make it so that a reference to a global object can be returned from a function.

 -  [Resource `ObjectCore`](#0x1_object_ObjectCore)